uiceds/syllabus/manuscript.md

 ## Course Requirements and Assessment Overview
 * Grades will be assigned based on several types of deliverables:
   * Pre-lecture quizzes: 5% of final grade
-  * In-class worksheets: 11% of final grade (70% of points can be made up by completing the worksheet after class)
+  * In-class worksheets: 11% of final grade.
+(70% of points can be made up by completing the post-class worksheet review.
+Online students can get 100% of points by completing the post-class worksheet review.)
   * Homeworks: 20% of final grade
   * Midterm exams: 39% of final grade (13% each).
   * Course project (4-credit students only): 25% of final grade: